Kent Schools Foundation

 • Realistic and achievable goals

-• Initial and ongoing benefit to students
+• Initial and ongoing bene8it to students

-• Clarity – applications can be typed or handwritten.
+• Clarity: Applications can be typed or handwritten.
 Please be clear and concise to help the Committee understand the value of your project.

 • Whether the proposal has other resources or funding available for the grant application (i.e. PTSA/PTO, district, service club, etc.).